ssebs/ssebs-www/content/about.md

 {{< columns >}}
 My name is Sebastian Safari, I call myself a "professional fixer, hobbyist figure-outer".

-Basically, I work as a Site Reliability Engineer and like to program stuff on the side.
+Basically, I work as a Site Reliability Engineer and like to program various projects.
 I also have a few other hobbies like playing guitar, working on my car, and spending time with my Wife and our dog.

 Online, I go by <span class="text-quaternary">ssebs</span>.
 Like most usernames, I came up with that when I was a kid.
 Basically a combination of my first and last name.